ehtick/pnp-SharePoint-Portal-Templates/templates/Solbound/README.md

 The site uses several custom fonts to enhance its look and feel In this session, you'll upload specific font files to support the site.
 These font files are not prefixed.
 For each font family, we need to upload a set of font files, each oof which contains variants on the font for use the Font Package, which we will create next.
 For detailed instructions, see [Brand Fonts](https://learn.microsoft.com/sharepoint/brand-fonts).

-Solbound uses the custom fonts *DM Sans* and *Playfair*.
+Solbound uses the custom fonts *Exo 2* and *Barlow*.
 The appropriate files are in the *Fonts* folder.

 ### Create Font Package